Cloud Composer 1 | Cloud Composer 2

 gcloud command shows the properties of a Cloud Composer

-environment, including the URL for the web interface.
-The URL is
+environment, including the URLs for the web interface.
+The URLs are